econnet/econ/do.rst

 - the product initiator and/or coordinator can record contributions
 - another member who recruits a new member can also record his effort there

+To integrate a contributor into the product development is effort.
+Contributions that are below the effort cannot be registered as official contributors.

 .. _`docontrol`: